allun26/micro-reddit/README.md

 # Micro-Reddit

-This is a project from microverse were we should build a small rails app working in the console with users, comments, and posts focusing on associasions.
+## Description
+A version of Reddit that let's you create users, create posts and write comments via the terminal.

-Project made by:
+Project made in Rails by:
 + [Alexander Einshøj Lund](https://github.com/allun26)
 + [Oluwadamilare Olusakin ](https://github.com/Oluwadamilareolusakin)